-The fourth experiment explores tracking the much more challenging deforming face sequence from Figure 3.
-Rows of Figure 8 show different frames from among a sequence of over 1000 frames.
-The Video Normals surfaces are registered using the two different regularization algorithms described in Section V. In this experiment, the first depthmap of the face sequence is used as a template for the rest of the sequence.
+sequence is used as a template for the rest of the sequence.
 The left column of Figure 8 shows the result of using the same rigidity constraint on the translation vectors as for the white sweater, and as described originally in [14].
 The performance of this algorithm degenerates most quickly.
-This is expected since the face undergoes much bigger deformations than the cloth sequence, so, imposing rigidity on the translation vectors is not enough.
+This is expected, since the face undergoes much bigger deformations than the cloth sequence, so, imposing rigidity on the translation vectors is not enough.
 The middle column of Figure 8 shows the tracking results using our alternative regularization, the Laplacian coordinates algorithm similar to [63].
 This algorithm is better able to impose rigidity constraints.
 However, the results show the limitations of using optical flow for large deformations.
 The optical flow easily accumulates errors, and even though rigidity does help in recovering from flow errors, it eventually cannot cope with the amount of deformation shown in this sequence.
-One possible avenue is to incorporate the work of [45], though memory limitation hinder this.
-Their algorithm is also targeted at deforming point clouds, which is a harder problem than ours.
-Their example results do not
+One possible avenue is to incorporate the work of

-Fig. 9.
-Cloth reconstruction results of a deforming sweater.
-Multispectral photometric reconstruction of a single frame of a longer video sequence using the technique described in Section III.
+Fig. 9: Cloth reconstruction results of a deforming sweater.
+Multispectral photometric reconstruction of a single frame of a longer video sequence using the technique described in Section 3.
 Multiple viewing angles (frontal, $\pm 25$ degrees, $\pm 50$ degrees) of frame #380 of the sweater sequence.
-This frame is representative of the quality of detail reconstruction for this and other tested videos.
+This frame is representative of the detail quality in our reconstructions for this and other tested videos